-10 Tips for Dealing with Menopause
+10 Natural Hacks for Menopause support

-Acupuncture, an ancient Chinese remedy, is associated with improvements in hot flushes and has been shown to provide a sense of tranquility in menopausal women.
+Acupuncture, an ancient Chinese remedy, is associated with improvements in hot flushes and night sweats, and has been shown to provide a sense of tranquility in menopausal women.
 Both the WHO and the National Institutes of Health (US) recognize acupuncture as a helpful part of a treatment plan for many illnesses, including menopausal symptoms.
 Besides acupuncture, there are many other ways to stay cool and relieve hot flashes.

-2. Boost your mood with Omega 3
+Menopause Support 2: Boost your mood with Omega 3

-3. Exercise – reduce menopause symptoms, gain better health
+Menopause Support 3: Exercise – reduce menopause symptoms, gain better health

-4. Amp up your calcium intake for better bone health
+Menopause Support 4: Amp up your calcium intake for better bone health

 Menopausal women typically lose a significant amount of bone mass, which can lead to osteoporosis later in life.
-Reduce the loss of bone mass by adding extra calcium to your daily diet via low fat dairy products, as well other calcium-rich foods such as broccoli, spinach, almonds and soy milk.
+Reduce the loss of bone mass with natural supplements by adding extra calcium to your daily diet via low fat dairy products, as well other calcium-rich foods such as broccoli, spinach, almonds and soy milk.

-5. Start Kegel exercising for stronger pelvic muscles
+Menopause Support 5: Start Kegel exercising for stronger pelvic muscles

 Did you know that menopause increases your risk of urinary incontinence?
 Well here’s a solution: Regular Kegel exercise, especially with the help of a Kegel exercise device, can effectively build pelvic muscle strength and help overcome incontinence.

-6. Don’t let menopause stand in the way of intimacy
+Menopause Support 6: Don’t let menopause stand in the way of intimacy

-7. Relieve dryness with a vaginal moisturizer
+Menopause Support 7: Relieve dryness with a vaginal moisturizer

-8. Always get a good night’s sleep
+Menopause Support 8: Always get a good night’s sleep

 Ease sleep problems by avoiding large meals, coffee, smoking and working right before bed time.
 Drink something warm before bedtime, such as chamomile tea or warm milk.
 Also, keep your bedroom dark, quiet, and cool.

-9. Ask your doctor about hormone therapy
+Menopause Support 9: Ask your doctor about hormone therapy

-If hot flushes and other menopause symptoms continue to make your life miserable even after you’ve tried your best to deal with them, you might want to consult your doctor regarding hormone replacement therapy.
+If hot flashes and other menopause symptoms continue to make your life miserable even after you’ve tried your best to deal with them, you might want to consult your doctor regarding hormone replacement therapy.
 Despite the controversy associated with them, hormone therapy is still regarded as a useful option that can offer real benefits to menopausal women.
 Ultimately, the choice to take hormone therapy is up to you of course!

 Please note that advice offered by Intimina may not be relevant to your individual case.
 For specific concerns regarding your health, always consult your physician or other licensed medical practitioners.